Plasmoxy/Plasmoxy/README.md

 <img src="https://images.unsplash.com/photo-1536560035542-1326fab3a507" style="object-fit: cover;">

-I'm currently stuDYING at FIIT STU.
+I'm currently studying at FIIT STU.
 I'm experienced mostly in **frontend development** and a bit of backend.
 Feel free to take a look at any of my repos, maybe you'll find something interesting.

 You can support me here:<br>